nyvyn/nyvyn.github.io/_notes/majorana-1.markdown

 ## Considerations

-### **Cryptography and Security Threats:**

-A sufficiently powerful quantum computer could break current encryption schemes, necessitating a transition to * *post-quantum cryptography** before quantum threats materialize.
+- **Cryptography and Security Threats**: A sufficiently powerful quantum computer could break current encryption schemes, necessitating a transition to post-quantum cryptography before quantum threats materialize.

-### **Economic and Industrial Impact:**

-Quantum computing could transform industries from pharmaceuticals to logistics, potentially introducing both disruptions and breakthroughs.
+- **Economic and Industrial Impact**: Quantum computing could transform industries from pharmaceuticals to logistics, potentially introducing both disruptions and breakthroughs.

-### **AI and Autonomous Systems:**

-Quantum acceleration of AI may lead to powerful AI systems sooner than expected, requiring ethical considerations around control and regulation.
+- **AI and Autonomous Systems**: Quantum acceleration of AI may lead to powerful AI systems sooner than expected, requiring ethical considerations around control and regulation.

-### **Environmental and Workforce Considerations:**

-Quantum hardware requires cryogenic cooling and specialized materials, raising sustainability concerns.
+- **Environmental and Workforce Considerations**: Quantum hardware requires cryogenic cooling and specialized materials, raising sustainability concerns.
 Workforce retraining in quantum computing is essential.

-### **The Quantum Divide:**

-If quantum computing access is limited to a few entities, it could exacerbate global inequality.
+- **The Quantum Divide**: If quantum computing access is limited to a few entities, it could exacerbate global inequality.
 International cooperation will be essential for equitable distribution of benefits.

 ## Conclusion